naresh1995/Notes-Application/README.md

 # Notes-Application
-An easy notes application with version control of each notes
+An easy notes application with version control of each notes.